MGross21/Robotic-Jumping-Frog/README.md

 Whilst the team attempted to use an IMU for data collection, the position, double derived from the acceleration, accumulated too much error too quickly and was not useful.
 Pivoting to using motion tracking software, Tracker, and a marker on the robot to collect the x and y positions about time.
 The data from this was exported via a .csv file and cleaned and compared to the simulation data.
 The small scale of the robot and changes could also have been a contributing factor to the results not being as clear as the simulation.
 Where changes in the small and delicate system can have unintended consequences.
 For example, some of the leading sources of error between the sim-to-real gap were friction and motor characteristics.
 Initially, the motors in the simulation were more powerful than they should have been.
 While we ended up changing them after characterization to be more accurate, they still underperformed in testing.
 Friction forces such as drag and the poor friction between the foot and surface also affected performance.
 Changing the surface could have improved this.

-Furthermore, in the next version of this device, I would like to upgrade the servos and work more with the five-bar mechanism to add stiffness and have multiple servos on each leg so that the control can be better optimized for jumping and the stiffness can build and act as a spring.
+Furthermore, in the next version of this device, we would like to upgrade the servos and work more with the five-bar mechanism to add stiffness and have multiple servos on each leg so that the control can be better optimized for jumping and the stiffness can build and act as a spring.

 ___